nielswitte/OpenSim-CMS/assets/docs.md/02_API/10_Users.md

     "userId": <NEW-USER-ID>
 }
 ```

+Beside this response an e-mail is sent to the user containing the username and password.

 ## Update user
 Change some information about the user.
 The username and id are locked.
 The password is a separate function.